-Looking for a solo travel guide to Coron, Palawan?
+Looking for a budget travel guide to Coron, Palawan?
 Look no further than this one.

 Last November, I headed alone to Coron, Palawan.
-I am in no way exaggerating when I say that this place is simply mesmerizing.
-In fact, it’s probably my best travel this year.
-For foreign tourists, if you only have a week or somehow a limited schedule in your visit here in the Philippines, I suggest going to Coron, Palawan.
+This place is mesmerizing and I fell in love with it.
+In fact, it’s probably my best travel for this year.
+To our foreign readers, if you only have a week or somehow a limited schedule in your visit in the Philippines, I suggest going to Coron.

 Island hopping tours

 Stopovers may differ depending on the agency, but for joiner tours these are the island hopping tours: